Diagnosing Lewy Body Dementia

 - Has time to plan medical care and arrange legal and financial affairs

-- Can build a support team to stay independent and maximize quality of life
+- Can build a support team to maximize quality of life

 While a diagnosis of LBD can be distressing, some people are relieved to know the reason for their troubling symptoms.
 It is important to allow time to adjust to the news.
 Talking about a diagnosis can help shift the focus toward developing a care plan.